kalyptein/gametools/data/adventures/Arden-Vul Keys/Level 10 - Ziggurat of Kauket/Areas - Level 10.md

 ### 10-58: Heqeti Guardroom

+* The pebbled walls, ceiling and floor are painted an unsettling mauve, with yellow images of wriggling tadpoles painted randomly throughout.
-A squad of eight heqeti hoppers waits here, ready to defend the ziggurat area from intruders.
-The pebbled walls, ceiling and floor are painted an unsettling mauve, with yellow images of wriggling tadpoles painted randomly throughout.
-The hoppers possess a rack of spears, an upturned mushroom cap filled with water, and a basket with three heqeti spore bombs (see Arden Vul items).
+* A squad of eight heqeti hoppers waits here, ready to defend the ziggurat area from intruders.
+	* They have a rack of spears, an upturned mushroom cap filled with water, and a basket with three heqeti spore bombs (av items).

 8 heqeti hoppers (see new monsters), as 5th-level fighters: SZ M; AL CE; AC 5; MV 60’, 150’ swimming; HD 4; HP 36, 34, 33, 32, 31, 30, 28, 28; #AT 2; Dmg 2-7 (spear), 1-6 (bite).
 Special attacks: hop; +1 to damage due to STR; toxic skin (paralysis for 1-2 rounds).
 Special defenses: psionic resistance; immune to sleep, charm, hold, and water/ice.

 ### 10-59: Second Heqeti Guardroom

-Aside from the paint scheme, this chamber is identical (including inhabitants) to area 10-58.
-Here the walls are painted midnight black, punctuated with white teardrops.
+* Aside from the paint (midnight black, punctuated with white teardrops), this chamber is identical (including inhabitants) to 10-58.

 ### 10-60: Entry Cave